| LCM3 50ft Landing Craftwith 3 crew and 6 US soldiers

 curiously no decal option).
 Italeri's trump card, however, is the

+inclusion of the nine figures.
 I was quite excited to receive this model, and intrigued by the

 relatively simple parts breakdown.
 I decided to find out whether the kit

+was as nice to build as it looked in the box.
 The first thing I noticed was that weld seams on the side of the hull

 were very restrained.
 I decided to amplify these into heavy duty,